omega8cc/boa/docs/DRUSH-CLI.md

 ## Required: Use the `oN.ftp` Limited Shell for All CLI Operations

-**Everything described in this document — `vdrush`, PHP-CLI version switching, Composer, and all other drush operations — applies to the commands you type only under the `oN.ftp` limited shell account.** The Ægir tasks on your account follow the same control files.
+**Everything described in this document — `vdrush`, PHP-CLI version switching, Composer, and all other drush operations — applies to the commands you type in your limited shell logins:
+`oN.ftp`, and a platform developer login (`oN.<client>-dev`) if you have one.** Both read the account's control files.
+The Ægir tasks on your account follow the same control files.

 BOA provisions two separate user accounts per Octopus instance: